anjarpw/mockserver/README.md

 -   Simulate different response scenarios in sequence.
 -   Flexible control of endpoint behavior after all responses have been executed.

+## You Need It If

+### You are Automating Your Integration Test, With dependencies to 3rd Party:
+In many scenarios, an API service may need to interact with third-party services over the HTTP protocol.
+The responses from these third-party services can significantly influence the business logic and outcomes of your service.
+When testing your API service, it's often necessary to control these dependencies, including the behavior of the third-party services.
+To achieve this, mocking the third-party service and controlling its responses becomes essential.
+We propose a solution where administrators can easily introduce new endpoints in real-time, configure predefined response payloads, and monitor all requests made to these endpoints (In this case: by your API service).
+This approach allows for comprehensive testing and ensures that the API behaves as expected under various conditions.

+### You are Front-End Engineers Who are still Waiting for Backend Part to be Ready:
+As a front-end engineer aiming to thoroughly test your application, it's common for your app to make requests to a server to retrieve data.
+To ensure robust testing, particularly in handling edge cases, it is often beneficial to mock the server intentionally.
+This allows you to simulate specific behaviors and responses from the server, helping to validate the application's performance under various conditions.

 ## You Can Start Debugging, or

 1. Clone the repository `git clone <repository-url>`